Prospective PAL®s

 How to help get a PAL® program at your school

-The normal way a PAL® program is implemented into a school or district is that a school administrator contacts PAL® and purchases an Adult Training and the curriculum to run the program.
+The normal way a PAL® program is implemented into a school or district is that a school administrator contacts PAL®, registers for the Initial Adult Training, and purchases the curriculum to run the program.

-If you are interested in getting a PAL® program at your school, you could possibly schedule a meeting with a teacher or principle to let them know about the PAL® program.
+If you are interested in getting a PAL® program at your school, you should schedule a meeting with a teacher or principal to inform them about the PAL® program.

 You can find a lot of info about the value of PAL® here on our website.